SU-SWS/churro/docs/caching.md

 ## Troubleshooting

+### Cache Not Expiring After 2 Minutes
+1. **Check console logs for timestamp validation**:
+   - Look for "⏰ Cache expired" or "✅ Cache data valid, age: Xs"
+   - Verify age is being calculated correctly
+2. **Verify deployment ID is changing**:
+   - Check "📦 Cache version (deployment)" in logs
+   - Should be different after each deployment
+3. **Check if cache-buster is working**:
+   - Look for "🔄 Cache buster" in logs
+   - Should update when "Clear Cache" is clicked

 ### Cache Not Working
 1. Check environment detection in console logs
 2. Verify cache key generation is consistent
 3. Ensure API responses are cacheable (no errors)
+4. Check that `cachedAt` timestamp is being added to cached data

 ### Cache Not Clearing
-1. Check console for cache clearing logs
+1. Check console for cache clearing logs ("🗑️ Cache buster updated")
 2. Verify environment detection is correct
-3. For Vercel: Check if cache-buster timestamp is updating
+3. For Vercel: Verify cache-buster timestamp is updating in subsequent requests
+4. Check browser console for "Clear Cache" button feedback

 ### Performance Issues
-1. Monitor cache hit/miss ratios in console
+1. Monitor cache hit/miss ratios in console ("🔥 unstable_cache MISS")
-2. Check if cache keys are too specific (preventing hits)
-3. Verify TTL settings are appropriate for your use case
+2. Check cache age in logs ("✅ Cache data valid, age: Xs")
+3. Verify timestamp validation is working correctly
+4. Check if deployment ID is stable (shouldn't change unless deploying)

 ## Best Practices